zulkarnainshariff/RTCodingAssignment/README.md

 - Switch to another browser that does not enforce the HSTS policy
 - Run via incognito mode
 - Disable the HSTS policy in the browser
-- Close the repo instead as mentioned below
+- Clone the repo instead as mentioned below

 ### 2. Cloning the repo and running it in a local Rails server.